On a Theorem by Bezboruah & Shepherdson: Bezboruah Shepherdson meet G odel Pudl ak

 \begin{theorem} Suppose we use the $\upbeta$-function to code sequences and that we use the sequences to code Hilbert-style proofs.
 Then, the theory ${\sf PA}^-$ does not prove the consistency of \bs.
 It follows that no sub-theory of ${\sf PA}^-$ proves the consistency of any extension of \bs.
 So, specifically, {\sf R} does not prove ${\sf con}({\sf R})$ and {\sf Q} does not prove ${\sf con}({\sf Q})$ \textup (under the given assumptions on arithmetisation\textup). \end{theorem}

-The idea of the proof is to create a model of ${\sf PA}^-$ with a $\upbeta$-proof that starts with an $\upomega$-type sequence of occurrences of $(\bot\to \bot)$ and ends with a reverse-$\upomega$ sequence of occurrences of $\bot$.
+The idea of the proof is to create a model of ${\sf PA}^-$ with a $\upbeta$-proof that starts with an $\upomega$-type sequence of occurrences of $(\bot\to \bot)$ and ends with an $\upomega^\ast$-type sequence of occurrences of $\bot$, where $\upomega^\ast$ is the reverse ordering of $\upomega$.
 This sequence fulfils the desiderata for a Hilbert-style proof of falsum in \bs.

 Emil Je{\v{r}}{\'{a}}bek pointed out to me that we can use a variant of \bs\ using the Genzen sequent calculus as follows.
 In stead of the axiom $(\bot\to \bot)$ we use the sequent $\bot \To \bot$ and instead of $\bot$ we use the sequent $\To \bot$.
 In place of modus ponens, we have the cut rule.